robbert-vdh/yabridge/README.md

 been implemented yet because I either haven't seen them used or because we don't have permission to do so yet.
 Examples of this are:

-- SysEx messages for VST2 plugins.
-In addition to MIDI, VST 2.4 also supports SysEx.
-I don't know of any hosts or plugins that use this, but please let me know if this is needed for something.
 - Vendor specific VST2.4 extensions (for instance, for [REAPER](https://www.reaper.fm/sdk/vst/vst_ext.php), though most of these extension functions will work out of the box without any modifications).